 Figure 64: Table of all supported CityGML ADEs.

 The ADE table [1] contains one entry per CityGML ADE.
 Each entry lists the name and the version of the ADE and indicates whether it is supported by the database and/or the Importer/Exporter (using check or cross signs).
-Database support requires that the ADE has been successfully registered in the 3DCityDB instance using the ADE Manager Plugin (see chapter 1.1.1).
+Database support requires that the ADE has been successfully registered in the 3DCityDB instance using the ADE Manager Plugin (see chapter Fehler!
+Verweisquelle konnte nicht gefunden werden.).
 Additional support by the Importer/Exporter requires that a corresponding ADE extension has been copied into the ade-extensions folder within the installation directory of the Importer/Exporter.
 Only if both conditions are met both fields will contain a check sign.
 If no ADE has been detected upon database connection, the table remains empty.

 In the example of Figure 64, there is only an Importer/Exporter extension for an ADE called TestADE but the connected 3DCityDB instance lacks support for it.
 TestADE data would therefore not be handled by the Importer/Exporter and thus not stored into the database in this scenario.